-Since a Kalman filter has been used in generating SPACE98, COMB98, and POLE98, the resulting polar motion and UT1 values are smoothed to a degree that depends upon both the spacing between the measurements being combined and the uncertainties that have been assigned to them.
-Since improvements to the observing systems, both in the hardware and software, and in the number of systems, have led to increasingly precise determinations of the Earth's orientation, and since the time resolution of the measurements has generally increased in concert with the measurement precision, the degree of smoothing applied to the SPACE98, COMB98, and POLE98 values is a function of time, with the earlier values being more heavily smoothed than the more recent values.
+Since a Kalman filter has been used in generating SPACE99, COMB99, and POLE99, the resulting polar motion and UT1 values are smoothed to a degree that depends upon both the spacing between the measurements being combined and the uncertainties that have been assigned to them.
+Since improvements to the observing systems, both in the hardware and software, and in the number of systems, have led to increasingly precise determinations of the Earth's orientation, and since the time resolution of the measurements has generally increased in concert with the measurement precision, the degree of smoothing applied to the SPACE99, COMB99, and POLE99 values is a function of time, with the earlier values being more heavily smoothed than the more recent values.

-Daily EOP values are reported in SPACE98 since the NOAA IRIS and USNO NEOS Intensive UT1 values are given at daily intervals, as are the GPS polar motion values, although gaps exist in each of these data sets.
-However, prior to the start of these data sets, the measurements combined to form SPACE98 are given less frequently, and so the Kalman filter used to combine these measurements also interpolates them in order to produce a series of equally spaced values.
-Thus, SPACE98, COMB98, and POLE98 are equally spaced series of smoothed, interpolated Earth orientation parameters.
+Daily EOP values are reported in SPACE99 since the NOAA IRIS and USNO NEOS Intensive UT1 values are given at daily intervals, as are the GPS polar motion values, although gaps exist in each of these data sets.
+However, prior to the start of these data sets, the measurements combined to form SPACE99 are given less frequently, and so the Kalman filter used to combine these measurements also interpolates them in order to produce a series of equally spaced values.
+Thus, SPACE99, COMB99, and POLE99 are equally spaced series of smoothed, interpolated Earth orientation parameters.

-The combined Earth orientation series SPACE98, COMB98, and POLE98 are available upon request from the author.
-They can also be obtained from NASA's Crustal Dynamics Data Information System (CDDIS) by anonymous ftp to cddisa.gsfc.nasa.gov (128.183.204.168) where they can be found in the pub/jpl/1998 directory.
+The combined Earth orientation series SPACE99, COMB99, and POLE99 are available upon request from the author or by anonymous ftp to euler.jpl.nasa.gov/keof/combinations/1999.
+They can also be obtained from NASA's Crustal Dynamics Data Information System (CDDIS) by anonymous ftp to cddisa.gsfc.nasa.gov/pub/jpl/1999.